MomentsLD/moments/docs/dfe.rst

 --------------

-The overall scaling of the SFS from mutation classes is also informative, because strongly deleterious or lethal mutations do not segregate at high frequencies and so are often unseen.
+The overall scaling of the SFS from mutation classes is also informative, because strongly deleterious or lethal mutations are quickly lost from the population and so are often unseen.
 Thus, seeing fewer mutations that expected in a given class tells us that some fraction of those mutations are highly deleterious.
-Making such an inference requires us to know the total mutation rates for each class of mutations.
+To make such an inference about the strongly damaging tail fo the DFE we need to know the total mutation rates for each class of mutations.

-Using the mutation model from [Gnomad]_, I summed across all genes genome-wide to get the total mutation rate (``u*L``) for each of the three mutation classes shown in :numref:`all_data`:
+Using the mutation model from [Karczewski]_, I summed across all possible mutations in genes genome-wide, their mutational probability, and their functional consequences to get the total mutation rate (``u*L``) for each of the three mutation classes shown in :numref:`all_data`: